Lecture notes on the formation and early evolution of planetary systems

 Young Stellar Objects (YSOs) are classified observationally according to the shape of their Spectral Energy Distribution $\lambda F_\lambda (\lambda)$ in the infra-red.
 As shown schematically in Figure \ref{fig_sed}, YSOs often display, \begin{itemize} \item[1.]
-An infra-red excess (over the stellar photospheric contribution) -- this is attributed to hot dust in the disk near the star. \item[2.]
+An infra-red excess (over the stellar photospheric contribution) that is attributed to hot dust in the disk near the star. \item[2.]
 An ultra-violet excess, which is ascribed to high temperature regions (probably hot spots) on the stellar surface where gas from the disk is being accreted. \end{itemize} To quantify the magnitude of the IR excess, it is useful to define a measure of the slope of the IR SED,

 between the near-IR and the mid-IR.
 Conventions vary, but for illustration we can assume that the slope is measured between the K band (at 2.2$\mu {\rm m}$) and the N band (at 10$\mu {\rm m}$).
 We can then classify YSOs as, \begin{itemize} \item {\bf Class 0}: SED peaks in the far-IR or mm part of the spectrum ($\sim 100 \ \mu{\rm m}$), with no flux being detectable in the near-IR. \item {\bf Class I}: approximately flat or rising SED into mid-IR ($\alpha_{\rm IR} > 0$). \item {\bf Class II}: falling SED into mid-IR ($-1.5 < \alpha_{\rm IR} < 0$).
 These objects are also called ``Classical T Tauri stars". \item {\bf Class III}: pre-main-sequence stars with little or no excess in the IR.
 These are the ``Weak lined T Tauri stars" (note that although WTTs are defined via the equivalent width of the H$\alpha$ line, this is an accretion signature that correlates well with the presence of an IR excess). \end{itemize} This observational classification scheme is theoretically interpreted, in part, as an evolutionary sequence \citep{adams87}.
 In particular, clearly objects in Classes 0 through II eventually lose their disks and become Class III sources.
-Viewing angle may well, however, play a role in determining whether a given source is observed as a Class I or Class II object.
+Observational estimates for the duration of the gas disk phase are typically a few Myr \citep{haisch01}.
+While the gas is present, however, viewing angle may well play a role in determining whether a given source is observed as a Class I or Class II object.